 I took the two or three steps into water and as the water rose my waist I panicked.
 I panicked because I was getting inside a closed small enclosure.
 It was a cage.
 I am a bit claustrophobic and that explains why.
 I couldn’t go any further and could not fight my fear, I was almost in tears.

 Well seeing my panic, the first crew member asked me to step out so other participants could go in.
 Frustrated with myself, I stepped out.
 Others went in one by one without any problems.
 How could this happen?
 I cursed myself.
-I reiterated to myself – This is it!
-This was the moment where I had to take a decision – fight against my fear.
-After some reassurances, I said out loud ‘No, I was not giving up.’
+I reiterated to myself, This is it!
+This was the moment where I had to take a decision, fight against my fear.
+After some reassurances, I said out loud ‘No, I am not giving up.’
 I went up to the first crew member and said I was ready to try again.

 And then I took the step again

 My heart was beating fast as I went down the ladder.
-I took my time and I went down slowly – very slowly.
+I took my time and I went down slowly, very slowly.
 I could hear my heartbeats, they were so loud.
-Stepping inside the cage, I had slowly descended and taken the last step of the ladder.
+Stepping inside the cage, I had slowly descended and took the last step of the ladder.
 I was still in shock and I had forgotten about the Great Whites.

 After my body accustomed to the cold freezing water and I regained my consciousness, I realised that my left hand was out of the cage – for good 30 to 40 seconds.
 How stupid of me!
 Well, I immediately pulled my hand inside and was grateful that the Shark had not found my hand and taken a bite of it (Don’t tell my mother about it, please!).

 This experience will always be very close to my heart.
-I had tried my best to fight my fear and had done the dive.
-There was no friend or any known person around me to have held me at the time of panic.
-I had held my own self and I had overcome my fear.
-So this will always be a special experience.
+I had tried my best to fight my fear and had done the cage dive.
+There was nobody with me, not a friend or any known person around me to have held me at the time of panic.
+I had held my own self and I had gotten over my fear.
+And so this will always be a special experience.